Graph Convolution Machine for Context-aware Recommender System: Experiments

 \subsubsection{Impact of Context Modeling}

 One major contribution of GCM is to organize the context features as edges in the attributed user-item graph.
 We hence perform ablation study, to demonstrate the rationality and effectiveness of this design.
-In particular, we build the variant GCM-C by removing the context features from the attributed graph and keeping only the vanilla user-item interaction graph.
-We show the comparison between GCM and GCM-C in Figure~\ref{fig:ablation} and have the following observations. \begin{itemize} \item Modeling context features as the edges endows GCM with better generalization ability.
-In particular, GCM is superior to GCM-C consistently.
-This again demonstrates the rationality of our context modeling.
+In particular, we build three different propagation rules for the GC layers of GCM: 1) GCM-GC-C removes the context features from the attributed graph and keeps the vanilla user-item interaction graph only; 2) GCM-GC-MLP first replaces the addition operation with concatenation in Equation~\eqref{eq:gc}, then generates the message vector through a MLP; 3) GCM-GC-HP encodes the Hadamard product of the representations of neighboring node and their connected edge into the message during message passing.
+We show the comparison results in Figure~\ref{fig:ablation} and have the following observations. \begin{itemize} \item Modeling context features as the edges endows GCM with better generalization ability.
+In particular, GCM-GC-C performs worst among four competing methods in all cases, demonstrating the necessity of modeling context features when performing message propagation.

+\item GCM-GC-MLP consistently achieves better recommendation accuracy than GCM-GC-HP.
+One possible reason is that equipped with MLP, GCM-GC-MLP can model non-linear and high-order feature interactions, resulting in better representation ability.

+\item On both datasets, the best performance is always achieved by 2-layers GCM, which again justifies the rationality of our context modeling strategy.
+Mathematically, GCM can be viewed as a special case of GCM-GC-MLP in which the learnt weights are the concatenation of two identity matrix.
+However, as more trainable parameters are involved, it would require more data to learn the function which may encounter difficulty in actually learning process, especially for the notorious problem of data sparsity in recommendation system.~\cite{44}.

-\item Jointly analyzing Table~\ref{tab:overall-performance} and Figure~\ref{fig:ablation}, we find that GCM-C without considering contexts achieves better performance than other baselines in Yelp-NC and comparable performance in Yelp-OH.
+\item Jointly analyzing Table~\ref{tab:overall-performance} and Figure~\ref{fig:ablation}, we find that GCM-GC-C without considering contexts achieves better performance than other baselines in Yelp-NC and comparable performance in Yelp-OH.
 This empirically suggests that propagating embeddings over interaction graphs is of importance to generate high-quality representations.

-\item The performance of GCM-C decreases with the increase of the number of gc layers,, indicating that incorporating the context into the graph for information propagation can improve the generalization capability of the model meanwhile alleviate the oversmoothing issue.

 \end{itemize}